Ninjaneer87/memorizer/README.md

 ## Play here

-You can play Memorizer on [https://memorizer-five.vercel.app/](https://memorizer-five.vercel.app/)
+You can play Memorizer at [https://memorizer-five.vercel.app/](https://memorizer-five.vercel.app/)

 ## Technologies used